Delhi Sultanate: Economy

-Many historians argue that the Delhi Sultanate was responsible for making India more multicultural and cosmopolitan.
-The establishment of the Delhi Sultanate in India has been compared to the expansion of the Mongol Empire, and called "part of a larger trend occurring throughout much of Eurasia, in which nomadic people migrated from the steppes of Inner Asia and became politically dominant".
+Some historians argue that the Delhi Sultanate was responsible for making India more multicultural and cosmopolitan.
+The establishment of the Delhi Sultanate in India has been compared to the expansion of the Mongol Empire and called "part of a larger trend occurring throughout much of Eurasia, in which nomadic people migrated from the steppes of Inner Asia and became politically dominant".

-According to Angus Maddison, between the years 1000 and 1500, India's GDP, of which the sultanates represented a significant part, grew nearly 80% to $60.5 billion in 1500; in comparison, there was no GDP growth in India during the prior 1,000 years.
-According to Maddison's estimates, India's population also grew by nearly 50% in the same time period.
+According to Angus Maddison, between the years 1000 and 1500, India's GDP, of which the sultanates represented a significant part, grew nearly 8% to $60.5 billion in 1500.
+Though the overall the percentage of the GDP share reduced from 33% to 22% According to Maddison's estimates, India's population grew from 85 million in 1200 to 101 million in 1500 AD in the period.

-The Delhi Sultanate period coincided with a greater use of mechanical technology in the Indian subcontinent.
-While India previously already had sophisticated agriculture, food crops, textiles, medicine, minerals, and metals, it was not as sophisticated as the Islamic world or China in terms of mechanical technology.
-While there is evidence of water wheels existing in India prior to the Delhi Sultinate, there is no evidence of India previously having water-raising wheels that used gears, or other machines with gears, pulleys, cams or cranks.
-These mechanical devices were introduced from the Islamic world to India from the 13th century onwards.
-Later, Mughal emperor Babur provided a description on the use of water-wheels in the Delhi Sultanate.
+The Delhi Sultanate period coincided with more use of mechanical technology in the Indian subcontinent.
+India previously already had highly sophisticated agriculture, food crops, textiles, medicine, minerals, and metals.
+Water wheels also previously existed in India, as described by various Chinese monks and Arab travellers and writers in their books.
+During the Delhi Sultanate, various mechanical devices were introduced from the Islamic world to India, such as geared water-raising wheels and other machines with gears, pulleys, cams, and cranks.
+Later, Mughal emperor Babur provided a description on the use of water wheels in the Delhi Sultanate.